ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 — I don’t want to go down that rabbit hole here), a garbage collector only manages memory.
 This works well for memory,
-because there generally is more memory available than what is actually needed, and applications do not care about the actual addresses they use.
+because there generally is more memory available than what is needed, and applications do not care about the actual addresses they use.
 The address space is uniform.
 An array does not care if it is stored at `0x3a28213a` or `0x6339392c`.